Skip to content

 yourchosenname is a filler for any name you choose to call this TopicIdentifier.
 You can then use that name inside your pf! function.

-When debugging something with fast iterations, it is often convenient to abbreviate your names.
+When debugging something with a lot of iterations, it is often convenient to abbreviate your names.
 With _short you can give your identifier an alternative name.

 Multiple Types and QoS per Topic